IgnisHyper/cse15l-lab-reports/week-2-lab-report.md

 - Fifth `if` statement: instance variable `message` is checked to see if empty by using the `equalsIgnoreCase` method with argument `""`.
 Since this is false for this query, `"\n" + "How are you"` is added to the instance variable `message`, making `message = "Hello\nHow are you"`.

 Overall, the only field changed in the class was `message`, which was changed from `"Hello"` to `"Hello\nHow are you"`.

+# Part 2 - Bugs

+# Part 3 - Something Learned
+Mainly in week 2, I learned a lot more about webpages, URL's, and the ability for Java to host a webserver.
+I was previously aware of the "different parts" of a URL, but I didn't know what their names such as "query" and "path".
+I was also unaware that Java alone could be used to host a webserver on its own.
+I also learned about different parameters of the `javac` command and the `java` command.